Microscopic origin of orbital magnetization in chiral superconductors: Microscopic derivation

 and therefore only the coefficients $X$ evaluated at $\vec q=0$ are required.
 These coefficients are determined by the following linear equation from many-body perturbation theory \cite{thouless2013quantum,zhu2025magnetic}:

 where $\vec{\Gamma}_{\vec{k}}^0$ is the bare photon vertex, obtained by setting $\vec q=0$ in Eq.~\eqref{eq:Gamma_0}, and $\delta\Sigma$ is the induced self-energy.
-This equation represents a coupled linear system, since $\delta \Sigma$ generates transitions from other occupied states $\ket{U_{j\vec k'}}$ to unoccupied states $\ket{U_{n\vec k'}}$ with amplitudes $X_{n\vec k',j\vec k'}$.
-Solving this system amounts to resumming self-energy insertions into a renormalized photon vertex.
+This equation is a coupled linear system, since the perturbed pairing self-energy $\delta \Sigma$ generates transitions from other occupied states $\ket{U_{j\vec k'}}$ to unoccupied states $\ket{U_{n\vec k'}}$ with amplitudes $X_{n\vec k',j\vec k'}$.
+Solving this system is equivalent to carrying out the vertex correction, i.e., a summation of self-energy insertions into the photon vertex.
 The solution can be written in the following compact form,

 where $\vec{\Gamma}_{\vec k}$ is the dressed photon vertex.
 Substituting this expression into Eq.~\eqref{eq:delta_Omega}, choosing a gauge with $ A_\nu q_\mu = i\epsilon_{\nu\mu\lambda} B_\lambda/2,$ and using the thermodynamic definition of the orbital magnetization $ M_\lambda = -(\text{Area})^{-1} \partial\Omega/\partial B_\lambda$, we obtain